Divock Origi: Return to Liverpool

 On 11 July 2015, Origi was named in Liverpool's 30-man squad for their pre-season tour of Thailand, Australia and Malaysia.
 In his non-competitive debut for Liverpool, a pre-season friendly against Thai All-Stars on 14 July, Origi scored his first goal for the club in a 4–0 win.

 His first competitive game for the team was on 12 September, replacing Danny Ings for the final sixteen minutes of a 3–1 loss at rivals Manchester United.
 Origi scored his first competitive Liverpool goals on 2 December, a hat-trick in a 6–1 away win over Southampton in the quarter-finals of the League Cup.
 Eleven days later, he scored his first Premier League goal, replacing the injured Dejan Lovren in the 79th minute and scoring an added-time equaliser from outside the penalty area for a 2–2 draw against West Bromwich Albion at Anfield.
 On 14 February, he scored his second league goal against Aston Villa in a 6–0 victory, only 27 seconds after replacing Daniel Sturridge in the second half; this was the fastest goal scored by a substitute that season.

 On 7 April 2016, Liverpool manager Jürgen Klopp surprisingly started Origi ahead of Sturridge (the team's first-choice striker) during Liverpool's Europa League quarter-final match against Borussia Dortmund, Klopp's former side.
 Origi scored a vital away goal in a 1–1 draw.
 Three days later, he scored two goals in a 4–1 win over Stoke City after coming on as a substitute to replace Sheyi Ojo at half-time.

 On 20 April 2016, Origi sustained a severe ankle ligament injury in a home game against Everton.
-This was caused by a foul tackle by Everton defender Ramiro Funes Mori who received a red card and subsequent 3 match ban.
+This was caused by a foul tackle by Everton defender Ramiro Funes Mori who received a red card and subsequent three match ban.

-Origi was used predominantly as a substitute and cup player at the start of the 2016–17 campaign.
+Origi was used predominantly as a substitute and cup player at the start of the 2016–17 season.
 He scored his first goal of the season on 23 August 2016 in a 5–0 EFL Cup win over Burton Albion.
 He scored his first 2016–17 Premier League goal on 26 November, coming off the bench for the injured Philippe Coutinho to score the opener in a 2–0 win over Sunderland.
 On 1 April 2017, he scored Liverpool's third in a 3–1 win against rivals Everton.
 On 14 May, he scored Liverpool's fourth in a 4–0 win against West Ham United, edging the team closer to Champions League qualification.